Earn a globally recognized credential in a rapidly growing field.

 The Cyber Security program will deepen your understanding of cyber security topics, strengthen your skills as an IT manager/project lead, and prepare you to earn a CISSP designation.
 It will also give you the opportunity to earn two distinct certificates: a Certificate in Cyber Security Fundamentals and a Certificate in Advanced Cyber Security.

-Developed in collaboration with the Lassonde School of Engineering, the program is aligned to the Certified Information Systems Security Professional (CISSP) body of knowledge.
+Developed in collaboration with the Lassonde School of Engineering, the two certificate programs cover all eight domains of the Certified Information Systems Security Professional (CISSP) body of knowledge.
 Our curriculum design focuses on case studies with real world examples and simulations to help you be prepared to interview for your first cyber-security role.

 Our flexible, part-time format is ideal for busy professionals.
 Each certificate can be completed in just five months and includes a blend of online coursework and three on-campus sessions (held over the weekend).
 Instructor led learning with online modules help you progress through the web portion of the program from the location of your choice.
 The program is designed for students to start and progress through each certificate as a group, which will help you form connections with your peers and colleagues.